shreyaanumkonda/social-media-api-go/README.md

 - Chi router for HTTP handling
 - Environment-based configuration
 - Database migrations

-## Credits

-This project was created following a tutorial from [Tiago's YouTube channel](https://youtu.be/h3fqD6IprIA?si=MyOXi4flYJrDWH0k).
-The original author has their version available on GitHub.
-This is my implementation and learning exercise based on that tutorial.

 ## How This Project Differs from the Original